quicwg/ops-drafts/draft-ietf-quic-manageability.md

 ### Extracting Server Name Indication (SNI) Information

-If the SNI is not encrypted it can be derived form the QUIC Initial packet by calculating the Initial Secret to decrypt the packet payload and parse the QUIC CRYPTO Frame with the TLS ClientHello.
+If the SNI is not encrypted it can be derived from the QUIC Initial packet by calculating the Initial Secret to decrypt the packet payload and parse the QUIC CRYPTO Frame containing the TLS ClientHello.

 As both the initial salt for the Initial Secret as well as CRYPTO frame itself are version-specific, the first step is always to parse the version number